letsencrypt/cp-cps/CP-CPS.md

 ## 2.3 Time or frequency of publication

-New or updated ISRG CP, CPS, Privacy Policy, Subscriber Agreement, and WebTrust audit documents are made publicly available as soon as possible.
+New or updated ISRG Combined CP/CPS, Privacy Policy, Subscriber Agreement, and WebTrust audit documents are made publicly available as soon as possible.
 This typically means within seven days of receipt or approval.
-The ISRG PMA will approve and publish updated CP and CPS documents at least annually.
+The ISRG PMA will approve and publish updated CP/CPS documents at least annually.

 New or updated ISRG Root and Subordinate CA certificates are made publicly available as soon as possible.
 This typically means within seven days of creation.